Why Work with The Trust?

 - Your client will be in good company.
-By establishing a fund at The Trust, your client joins a respected organization with a long history of helping New Yorkers make sure that their charitable gifts make a difference.
+Your client joins a community of generous New Yorkers and a respected organization with a long history of helping New Yorkers make sure that their charitable gifts make a difference.

 contributions to a fund, although grants from the fund may be made over

 - We offer the economies of scale of a large

 institution.
 We take care of the asset transfers, make grants, handle

 all the record keeping and reporting, and provide your client with MyNYCT, an easy online grant management system,